What is a point?

 Will you sell my mortgage loan?

 We may sell some of our mortgage loans; however, we service almost every new loan we make.
-This means you'll make your payments to VACU and get personal assistance from us when you have questions.
+In most cases, you'll make your payments to VACU and get personal assistance from us when you have questions.

 Do you offer construction loans for homes?

-No. While we don't currently offer construction loans—a loan to cover the cost of building a new home—we hope you'll contact us when your house is nearing completion and you're ready to refinance your construction loan with a permanent loan.
+No. While we don't currently offer construction loans—a loan to cover the cost of building a new home—we hope you'll contact us when you have plans, specifications and a signed contract, and you're ready to refinance your construction loan with a permanent loan.

 A subordination is an agreement between two lenders that describes what lien position each lender will be in when a property is refinanced.
 The subordinate lien is sometimes referred to as "second place" or "second position."
 It is most commonly used when two mortgages are on a single property.